Andrea-carolina/Andrea-Carolina/README.md

 I currently live in **[medellin, Antioquia]
 <br />
-I also love learning all about music
+And I also love learning all about music
 <br />
 <br />